fnune/fnune.github.io/_posts/2021-12-24-first-thoughts-on-remix.markdown

     sense.
 - The `loader` pattern (see [related docs][rm-loader]) with an `export const loader` coupled with a `useLoaderData` call imported from `remix` feels a bit weird to me.
-I suppose there must be quite a bit going on at build time for this to be worth the indirection.
+I suppose there must be quite a bit going on at hydration time for this to be worth the indirection.
 My first impression is that if it shouldn't be necessary?
 Why can't I go `export const loader = someRemixUtility(async () => {})` instead, removing the `useLoaderData` call inside the component?
 The client and server bundles can still provide different implementations of `someRemixUtility`.
   - [x] `TODO`: find out why `export const loader` can't be used directly and needs to be accessed via `useLoaderData`.
 My guess: the purpose is to call the loader during server rendering and then to reuse the same data during rehydration, to initialize a frontend cache with.
 Remix